jcyalung/stedcskidsclub/README.md

 ![Alt text](images/image5.png)
 <br> Trying to sign in the student again will prompt a message saying the student has already checked in.
 - Continue this process until all students are signed in for the day.
 At Kids Club, all students are usually signed in before 3:30.
+- If a student was accidentally signed in, press the undo button to remove them from the list for the day. **The undo button only works before students are signed out.**
 - Once all students are signed in, press the `Save Document` button to generate a sign-in sheet for that day.
 The file is stored in the folder `/Logs/[month]` with the name `mmmddstudents.docx`, Ex. `Feb08students.docx`.
 You can now print the sign-out document that contains all the students' names who've signed in.
 - A message should appear above the `Save Document` button saying the document has been saved, and the message above the search bar should have changed to sign out.
 <br> ![Alt text](images/image6.png) <br><br>